 Child protection

 All children have the right to be protected from violence, abuse, neglect and exploitation.
-The consequences of violence range from the immediate impact on their development, such as physical injury, learning ability and school performance to long-term harm that they carry into adult life.
+The consequences of violence range from the immediate impact on their development, such as physical injury, learning ability and school performance to long-term harm that they carry into adult life in extreme cases it can lead to death.
 Reported cases of violence against children are on the rise.

-Lack of capacity among social workers has been identified as a key challenge as they are primary responders to child protection issues.
+Lack of capacity among service providers including social workers and police has been identified as a key challenge as they are primary responders to child protection issues.
 While the number of child protection incidents continue to rise, they are not always reported to the police.

 Solution